chunyuhg/TrueLayer/README.txt

 $python unittest.py

 libraries:
-BeautifulSoup4 #scratch the website's data sys #use for system.exit requests #check the internet connection re #use for comparing the string
+BeautifulSoup4 #scraping  the website's data sys #use for system.exit requests #check the internet connection re #use for comparing the string